-Under several of the proposed plans, a city or county would condemn and seize certain mortgages held in private-label securitizations under the power of eminent domain and refinance the seized mortgage through a government lending program.
-The idea has reportedly been considered in several cities; it was considered and rejected in San Bernardino County.
+Under several of the proposed plans, including those advanced by Mortgage Resolution Partners (MRP), a city or county would condemn and seize certain mortgages held in private-label securitizations under the power of eminent domain and refinance the seized mortgage through a government lending program.

-SIFMA recognizes the significant difficulties municipalities face in their housing market and economy, but strongly object to any proposed use of eminent domain to take mortgage loans out of securitized pools.
-Eminent domain stands to hurt the very borrowers it seeks to help; there are better alternatives to address these problems.
+SIFMA recognizes the significant difficulties municipalities face in their recovering housing market and economy, but strongly objects to any proposed use of eminent domain to seize mortgage loans from securitizations.
+This misuse of eminent domain would to harm the very borrowers and communities it seeks to help as well as the mutual and pension funds invested in these securitizations.
+There are better alternatives to address these problems.

 SIFMA believes that the contemplated use of eminent domain raises very serious legal and constitutional issues, including a violation of the Contract Clause and an impermissible “taking” of private property under the U.S. Constitution and various State Constitutions.
-Additionally, SIFMA believes the plan would be immensely destructive to U.S. mortgage markets by undermining existing securitization transactions, which would significantly reduce access to credit for mortgage borrowers in affected areas.
+Additionally, SIFMA believes the plan would be immensely destructive to U.S. mortgage markets by undermining existing securitization transactions and consequently making investing in and funding mortgage credit creation less attractive.